-Motor Cargo Shareholder Rights Union Pacific Shareholder Rights Amendment to Bylaws Motor Cargo's board may amend the bylaws, except to the extent the bylaws and URBCA reserve such Union Pacific's bylaws may be altered, amended or repealed at a meeting of the shareholders by a majority vote of those present in person or by proxy or at any meeting of the board of by a majority vote of the directors then in office.
+Union Pacific's bylaws may be altered, amended or repealed at a meeting of the shareholders by a majority vote of those power exclusively to the shareholders present in person or by proxy or at any in whole or in part.
+The board may meeting of the board of by a majority vote of the directors then in office.
 The board may not adopt, amend, or repeal a bylaw that fixes a shareholder quorum or voting requirement that is greater than required by the URBCA.